 The event took place on May 15, 1938 in Heidelberg and was presented to the 1st place participant.
 The central motif is highly detailed and the plaque reverse features two hooks for display on a wall.

-Here's an interesting match box from a Third Reich era tobacco shop which I picked up some time ago.
+Here's an interesting period Santa figure complete with toy gifts.
 There can't be too many of these floating around!